vatpac-technology/sops/docs/events/worldflight/Enroute/leg1.md

 All other aircraft going to OCN CTA will be **Heads-up** Coordinated.

+### OCN and WOL
+WOL will have *No Restrictions or Requirements* on Event traffic.
+Aircraft transiting WOL airspace can be handed off directly from SY TCU to OCN.

 ### OCN to TSN
 Voiceless for all aircraft tracking via **GEROS**.